AlexxNica/openvpn-ui/README.md

 ### Github OAuth

 - So far supports Github OAuth server side flow
-- You need to register an app to obtain a client id and client secret
+- You need to [register an app](https://github.com/settings/applications/new) to obtain a client id and secret
 - Set `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` in your shell

 ## Testing the API